paul-hammant/tbd/content/continuous-integration/index.md

 (a technology more advanced than a "mere" source-control systems that rule today).

 Thus, the intention of CI, as defined, was pretty much exactly the same as Trunk Based Development, that emerged elsewhere.
-Trunk Based Development didn't said anything about CI Servers at the outset, but there's overlap today and such things expand the safety net around the branching model.
+Trunk Based Development did not say anything about CI Servers at the outset, but there's overlap today and such things expand the safety net around the branching model.

 ## CI servers performing verifications